Precious metals trading: everything you need to know

 Palladium is a congener with platinum – meaning the two metals share a common structure, origin or function.
 More than half of palladium’s supply is used in catalytic converters for cars, which are essential tools that convert harmful gases like carbon monoxide into nitrogen, carbon dioxide or water vapour.

 Trading precious metals

-Trading precious metals means that you’ll be speculating on prices rising or falling with financial derivates like spread bets and CFDs.
+Trading precious metals means that you’ll be speculating on prices rising or falling with financial derivates like CFDs.
 When you trade with us, you can choose whether you want to trade precious metal futures, spot prices and options.

-You’ll be trading on these prices with spread bets and CFDs, so you won’t ever need to take physical delivery of the underlying assets – such as gold or silver.
+You’ll be trading on these prices with CFDs, so you won’t ever need to take physical delivery of the underlying assets – such as gold or silver.